Conflux-Chain/conflux-doc/docs/send_transaction.md

 main().catch(e => console.error(e));
 ```

-## Track your transaction
+## Track my transaction

-After sending, the transaction could be several different states:
+After sending, the transaction could be in several different states:

 ### 1. rejected by RPC provider immediately

 After the provider got the cfx_sendRawTransaction RPC call, it will try to do the basic verification and insert it into the transaction pool.
 If there an obvious error of the transaction, e.t.c, RLP decoding error, signature verification error, it will be rejected immediately.
 Otherwise, it will be inserted into the transaction pool and start to wait to be mined, and the RPC will return a transaction hash.

-### 2. stuck in the transaction pool
+### 2. got stucked in the transaction pool

 However, the transaction hash you got doesn't mean it's successfully executed.
 Conflux transaction will store as much verified transactions in the pool as possible, even the transactions whose nonce doesn' match expected one or the balance is not enough to pay the ```gas * gasPrice + value```.